-Ensure each child in Pennsylvania has the opportunity for affordable and accessible high-quality early childhood education, including infant and toddler child care, as well as pre-kindergarten education.
-The rapid brain growth during the first few years of life underscores the need to build an early, solid foundation for future success in school, relationships, and life.
-A coordinated care system is also a vital component of the economy, allowing parents to work while knowing their children are receiving high-quality care.
+The rapid brain growth during the first few years of life underscores the need to build an early, solid foundation for future success in school, relationships and life.
+A coordinated early care and education system is a vital component of the economy, allowing parents to work while knowing their children are receiving high-quality care and education.

-Early Childhood Education Policy Goals
+Early Care and Education Policy Goals

 - Increase the number of children enrolled in publicly funded, high-quality pre-k.

-Early Learning Publications
+Early Care and Education Publications

 Pre-K for PA